substrate-system/keys/README.md

 > to tell the browser not to delete from `indexedDB`.
 >

-Each instance of `Keys` has two keypairs -- one for signing, and another for encrypting.
+Each instance of `Keys` has two keypairs &mdash; one for signing, and another for encrypting.

 See also, [the API docs generated from typescript](https://substrate-system.github.io/keys/).